 Final Thoughts on Clifden Castle

 It’s sad to hear learn how a magnificent castle can fall to ruin.
 Clifden Castle is one such story.
-I absolutely loved visiting the grounds and getting to see this what is left of the building.
+I absolutely loved visiting the grounds and getting to see what is left of the building.
 It’s in a stunning area of Connemara and just along the Sky road.
 Definitely worth a visit.

 The following links have some more information on this place.